AlexandreJoual/ut1-cicd-demo-react/README.md

-# UT1 Demo React
+# UT1 Demo React CI/CD Pipeline with GitHUb Actions

 This project is the base for my presentation of a CI/CD pipeline.
-Using GitHub Actions, the application can deploy a static React site to an AWS S3 bucket.
+Using GitHub Actions, the pipeline will deploy a static React site to an AWS S3 bucket.

 ## Prerequisites